George-Haughton/Networking-/README.md

 #### Bridges
 A bridge is used to connect a network to another network that is using a bridge, but they can only connect if they are using the same protocols if not they it can cause connection problems, because bridges use an internal database to determine what types of trafic is allowed in or out of that network.

+#### Wireless device
+A wireless device is a device that does not need to be physically wired to the network to be able to connect to it.

 #### Access point
 An access point is a way of a user connecting to a network while they are not physically connect to that network.
 A common access point is a wireless access point as it uses Wi-Fi to allow the user to connect to the network remotely.